elmahio/documentation/docs/logging-to-elmah-io-from-httpclient.md

 ---
 title: Logging to elmah.io from HttpClient
 description: Learn how to set up logging to elmah.io from a HttpClient.
 With a custom logger you can decide how you want to log from using a HttpClient.
+howto_steps:
+  - name: Implement a custom HttpClient logger
+    text: "Create a class (e.g. HttpClientLogger) implementing IHttpClientLogger, with LogRequestStart, LogRequestStop, and LogRequestFailed methods.
+In LogRequestStop, call _logger.LogInformation with structured properties like {method}, {url}, and {statusCode}.
+In LogRequestFailed, call _logger.LogError with the same properties plus the exception."
+  - name: Register the custom logger on the HttpClient
+    text: "builder.Services.AddHttpClient(\"myclient\").RemoveAllLoggers().AddLogger<HttpClientLogger>(); — RemoveAllLoggers stops the four default log messages, and AddLogger wires up your custom logger for the named HttpClient."
 ---

 # Logging to elmah.io from HttpClient